 |EasyWP Pros||EasyWP Cons|

 Who should use EasyWP from Namecheap?

-WordPress site owners that want a decent hosting provider at (very) affordable rates.
-If you have more than 1 website it won’t be ideal for you, and advanced users may find its dasboard a bit too limited.
+WordPress site owners that want a decent web hosting provider at (very) affordable rates.
+If you have more than 1 website it won’t be ideal for you, and advanced users may find its dashboard a bit too limited.

 Try Namecheap EasyWP: www.namecheap.com

 Cloudways is a fast-growing web hosting provider that has a different approach than most of its competitors.
 They are a cloud solution that will allow you to pick the infrastructure you’d like your site to be hosted with (e.g. DigitalOcean, AWS, Google Cloud, etc.).

 With Cloudways you can spend hundreds a month on web hosting, but surprisingly, they also offer affordable cloud hosting for the smaller websites, which starts at $10 a month.

 - Entry: $10 a month for 25 GB of webspace, 1 GB of RAM and 1 TB of bandwidth.
 Unlimited sites.